 Whilst the beginnings of the Blues can be traced back to the Southern States of America in the 19th Century, it has continued to evolve and reach a mainstream audience for more than a Century.

-A more modern example of this the British and guitarist best known for his work with Cream (of “Sunshine of Your Love” and “White Room” fame), Derek and the Dominos (“Layla”), and his prolific solo career.
+A more modern example of this Eric Clapton, the British singer and guitarist best known for his work with Cream (of “Sunshine of Your Love” and “White Room” fame), Derek and the Dominos (“Layla”), and his prolific solo career.

-During his work with both Cream and his solo career, Clapton displays a heavy influence of the blues – a result of his beginnings as a musician during London’s . revival era
+During his work with both Cream and his solo career, Clapton displays a heavy influence of the blues – a result of his beginnings as a musician during London’s blues revival era.

-Whilst his band work mostly covers -rock and psych-rock, Cream‘s debut album “Fresh Cream” was comprised mostly of songs and covers of standards like “Four Until Late” and “Spoonful”.
+Whilst his band work mostly covers blues-rock and psych-rock, Cream‘s debut album “Fresh Cream” was comprised mostly of blues songs and covers of blues standards like “Four Until Late” and “Spoonful”.

-Clapton’s solo career has been more reminiscent of earlier , with a lot of acoustic, finger-style playing being incorporated into his work.
+Clapton’s solo career has been more reminiscent of earlier blues, with a lot of acoustic, finger-style playing being incorporated into his work.